Prof Jim Haywood

 Extension: (Streatham) 5279

 Jim has interests that include in-situ and remote sensing measurements of atmospheric aerosols and modelling their impacts upon weather, air-quality, visibility and climate.
-Jim has led many aircraft-based measurement campaigns investigating the impacts of Saharan dust over West Africa, biomass burning smoke over West and South Africa, pollution aerosols over Europe, and volcanic aerosols from the Eyjafjallajokull eruption.
+Jim has led many aircraft-based measurement campaigns investigating the impacts of Saharan dust over West Africa, biomass burning smoke over Bazil and Africa and its transport acoss the Atlantic Ocean, pollution aerosols over Europe, and volcanic aerosols from the Eyjafjallajokull and Holuraun eruptions.
+He is a named inventor on several patents for volcanic ash sensors.
+Jim has won research grants of £3m and is currently the PI of the CLARIFY-2017 NERC large grant.
 Modelling work that Jim has performed includes assessment of the climate impact of various different anthropogenic and natural aerosols, modelling the impact of volcanic eruptions, and the impacts of hypothetical schemes to counter global warming.
-Jim has published over 100 peer-reviewed articles in the scientific literature including publications in Science, Nature, and Reviews of Geophysics.
+Jim ha also investigated the Earth's energy flows and extremes in tropial cyclones and precpitation.
+Jim has published over 130 peer-reviewed articles in the scientific literature including publications in Science, Nature, Nature Climate Change, and Reviews of Geophysics.
 He has received a number of national and international commendations and awards for his work.
 Jim has been an author of the IPCC Scientific Assessment Reports since 2001; the IPCC was awarded the Nobel Peace Prize for its efforts.

 2000: NOAA Oceans and Atmospheric Research Outstanding Paper Award.

 2004: AMS Henry G. Houghton award for young atmospheric scientists of outstanding ability.

 2007: IPCC: Atmospheric Science Librarians International award for high impact comprehensive publication.